-On November 28, 2018, Aman Group issued a Notice of Extension to PRI containing its election and intention to extend the operating term with PRI for a period of five (5) years from the date of expiration, which is on December 31, 2018, under the same terms and conditions as contained in the management agreement.
+On November 28, 2018, Aman Group issued a Notice of Extension to PRI containing its election and intention to extend the operating term with PRI for a period of five (5) years or until December 31, 2023 from the date of expiration, which was on December 31, 2018, under the same terms and conditions as contained in the management agreement.

-Total fees related to these agreements amounted to ₱52.8 million, ₱109.7 million and ₱105.5 million in 2020, 2019 and 2018, respectively.
+Total fees related to these agreements amounted to ₱75.1 million, ₱52.6 million and ₱109.7 million in 2021, 2020 and 2019, respectively.

 e.
-PRI entered into an agreement with IAI wherein the latter will provide regular air transport service.
+PRI entered into an agreement with IAI wherein the latter will provide regular air transport service to PRI.
 IAI shall charge PRI a fixed round trip rate, subject to an annual review by both parties, with a guarantee that all IAI's operating cost will be covered.
 The agreement has a duration of three (3) years and was executed effective July 1, 2011.
 The agreement was renewed for another 3 years on February 13, 2015.
 The duration of the contract may be extended upon such terms and condition as may be mutually agreed by both parties.